Shrey-ansh10/FastAPI/notes.md

 create api end points in main
 5. "uvicorn main:app --reload" -> starts the server on local host

-# APIs have 4 main Operations:
+# 4 main Operations we do:
 1. Create - to create new records
 2. Read - to retrieve and read data
 3. Update - to change/update data